 WHERE TO EXCHANGE CURRENCY

-Alternatively, you can also withdraw Thai Baht (THB) from an ATM.
-The rates are competitive.
-Just be sure to advise your bank you’ll be using your ATM card overseas so you don’t run into any problems.
+If you’re worried about bringing too much foreign currency with you, then an alternative would be to withdraw THB from an ATM.
+The rates are comparable.
+Just be sure to let your bank that you plan on using your ATM card abroad so they don’t block it or anything.
 In my experience, my ATM card works in some machines but not in others.

 BEST AREA TO STAY IN BANGKOK